CoreMedia/feedback-hub-adapter-tutorial/archetypes.md

 ## Creating a Studio Client Plugin

-For creating a new Studio plugin, you can use the following command.
+For creating a new Studio plugin, you can use the following command:

 ```sh
 mvn archetype:generate \